gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

   * Improvement: this is where a `403 Forbidden` will shine!
 Look above for the `403` definition
 * I don't like to repeat the status and the status code in the response body
 * When you post credentials of an existing user to `/me` you get back a `201 Created` but nothing is really created, the user resource was already there
-  * Improvement: return `302 Found` with header `Location: /users/:id` because _"The requested resource resides temporarily under a different URI"_ that's the case, with those credentials `/me` is temprorary linked to `/users/:id`
+  * Improvement: return `302 Found` with header `Location: /users/:id` because _"The requested resource resides temporarily under a different URI"_ that's the case, with those credentials `/me` is temporary linked to `/users/:id`

 # Conclusions